Chandni Plant is known by many names such as Tagar Flower, Crepe Jasmine, East India Rosebay, etc.

 1 Tablespoon vinegar in a 1-liter bottle and use it next time you water the plant.

-It can be attacked by pest and which ends up eating the leaves and make holes in it.
+It can be attacked by a pest which ends up eating the leaves and making holes in them.

 You can make organic pesticide from Neem oil and spray it over the leaves.